LifeSpan Elliptical Reviews

 Both models have contact and wireless heart rate capability, but the chest strap is not included.
 There's a tablet holder as well as speakers with a headphone plug-in.

-The reviews aren’t necessarily bad on the LifeSpan elliptical trainers, but they simply do not stack up to other brands in this price category such as NordicTrack, Sole and Horizon.
-Whereas those other companies give you plenty of model choices with tons of features and capabilities, Lifespan gives you just two OK machines with nothing special included.
+The reviews are good for the most part on the LifeSpan elliptical trainers, but they simply do not stack up to other brands in this price category such as NordicTrack, Sole and Horizon.
+Whereas those other companies give you plenty of model choices with tons of features and capabilities, Lifespan gives you just two decent machines with some nice features included.

 We like their treadmill lineup very much, we just wish the company would put the same effort into their ellipticals...not sure why they don't.
-So we can't wholeheartedly recommend LifeSpan ellipticals at this time.
+So we can recommend LifeSpan ellipticals, but not over some of the other brand offerings.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.